Using Git and Github for LaTeX writing

 As an academic, I spend my life writing papers.
 Since these papers are mostly about math or some applications of math, I am an extensive user of latex.

-This documents summarize my current workflows for latex automations and version control.
+This document summarizes my current workflows for latex automations and version control.

-Yes, tools like SVN and git where developped to version control source code.
-But the latex code you are writting is also a source code – it compiles to a full document, but it has the same structure.
-In fact, TeX is a turing-complete language.
+Yes, tools like SVN and git where developed to version control source code.
+But the latex code you are writing is also a source code – it compiles to a full document, but it has the same structure.
+In fact, TeX is a Turing complete language.

-Git+latex is a wonderfull workflow and idea.
-Beside standard git recomendations (make commit messages relevant, etc), three guidelines are usually found online when talking about latex and git :
+Git+latex is a wonderful workflow and idea.
+Beside standard git recommendations (make commit messages relevant, etc.), three guidelines are usually found online when talking about latex and git :

 But some less evident things might also simplify drastically your life.